Shyrogan/myeasyfarm-test/README.md

 ## Issues I had

 I had to work on a PC where I generally don't do any web-related code.
 I didn't have my VS Code setup and that wasted my a little bit of time when coding.
 Formating/indenting isn't also perfect because I wanted to fully focus on the project and not waste time on setting up a formatter such as Prettier.
-Understanding the JSON was a little hard at first. `1-soilmaps.json` is a little odd at first and searching through them using `filter` is a little inefficient.
+Understanding the JSON was a little hard at first. `1-soilmaps.json` is a little odd at first and searching through it using `filter` is a little inefficient.
 It was my first time using `react-leaflet` (not `leaflet` itself) so the code might be unconventional.
 I apologize for this and did my best to keep it clean.

 ## Technologies used